-Reception Centre, Pournara all new arrivals in the country are now referred to the Centre (see Registration).
-The stay at the Centre is supposed to be for 72 hours and for the purpose of registration, lodging asylum applications, and medical and vulnerability screenings.
+lodging asylum applications, and medical and vulnerability screenings.
 Instead, throughout 2020, persons have remained for much longer periods in many cases ranging between 3-5 months.
 Furthermore, the terms for release are often unclear, change arbitrarily or impossible to be met, such as requesting a rental agreement.
-The situation has led to a significant rise in the number of persons in the Centre, initially from 350 to 700.
-Within the same year and following limited increase in infrastructure the capacity of the Centre has been declared to be 1000, however it currently holds over 1,500 persons, with an additional 200 persons living in tents outside the fences of the Centre.
+The situation had led to a significant rise in the number of persons in the Centre, initially from 350 to 700.
+Within the same year and following limited increase in infrastructure the capacity of the Centre has been declared to be 1000, however it currently holds over 2,000 persons.
 The situation has led to severe deterioration of living conditions as there is no infrastructure in place to host such numbers, especially for a long duration and where such persons are being de facto detained.

-The situation in the Centre throughout 2020 and with regard to it becoming a closed Centre can be observed in three phases: from February 2020 to June 2020; from June 2020 to November 2020; and from mid-November until present.
+The situation in the Centre, in view of it becoming a closed Centre, went through three phases throughout 2020: from February 2020 to June 2020; from June 2020 to November 2020; and from mid-November until present.
 Regarding the first phase in February 2020, there were signs of the irregular use of the Centre, such as asylum seekers not being released even though they had completed all the registration procedures.
 By March 2020, the practice of not allowing asylum seekers to exit the Centre increased and indications that the Centre was changing from "open" to "closed" was reinforced by the fact that the authorities started transferring, without prior notice, asylum seekers who had been living in hotels or apartments sponsored by the state, to the Centre.
 The treatment of asylum seekers during the first period was heavily criticised by civil society and had led to protests both inside the Centre by asylum seekers, as well as outside from organised groups.
-In May 2020, when the majority of restrictions regarding the spread of Covid-19 were lifted, the Centre remained closed as it was declared an "infested area" due to a few incidents of scabies among residents (reports refer to 5-10 cases).
-This decision led to further criticism as the measure was considered disproportionate to the situation.
+400 In May 2020, when the majority of restrictions regarding the spread of COVID-19 were lifted, the Centre remained closed as it was declared an "infested area" due to a few incidents of scabies among residents (reports refer to 5-10 cases).
+401 This decision led to further criticism as the measure was considered disproportionate to the situation.

-From June to November 2020, the Asylum Service started allowing 10 persons per day to leave, giving priority to vulnerable persons and women but only if they could present a valid address.
+From June to November 2020, the Asylum Service started allowing 10 persons per day to leave, giving priority to vulnerable persons and women, but only if they could present a valid address demonstrating they had already secured accommodation in the community.
 However, in view of the obstacles in accessing reception conditions, identifying accommodation is extremely difficult unless they are already in contact with persons in the community, which made it difficult for persons to meet the terms.
-In November 2020, with the second wave of Covid-19 cases in the country, a Ministerial Order was issued with measures to address the pandemic, including a complete restriction on exits or entries in any Reception/Detention Centre.
-326 Entry/exit is only allowed for work, humanitarian, or other urgent reasons.
+In November 2020, with the second wave of COVID-19 cases in the country, a Ministerial Order was issued with measures to address the pandemic, including a complete restriction on exits or entries in any Reception/Detention Centre.
+Entry/exit is only allowed for work, humanitarian, or other urgent reasons.
 Children residing in Kofinou Reception Centre who attend schools in the community were prohibited from attending school.
 Up to March 2021, entry/exit from the Centres had to be approved by the Minister of Interior.
-The conditions have been criticised by the National Ombudsperson (who acted as the National Preventive Mechanisms Against Torture and the National Commissioner for the Protection of Human Rights), 327 as well as the Commissioner for the Rights of the Child.
-328
+The conditions have been criticised by the National Ombudsperson (who acted as the National Preventive Mechanisms Against Torture and the National Commissioner for the Protection of Human Rights), as well as the Commissioner for the Rights of the Child.